Also on this page:

 This isn’t meant to be an exhaustive list of the social services available.
 Use the Capital Area United Way’s searchable database to find the types of programs you need.

 Louisiana Tech in Ruston is an hour’s drive from Shreveport, which several two- and four-year colleges call home.
-Here’s the rub on the Port City: Homes sell for $90,000 there, compared to $170,000 in the country at large, but the lackluster economy (with more than a quarter of all households earning less than $20,000 a year) means you may not want to settle in Shreveport after graduation.
-Furthermore, the city’s status as a rural outpost — the nearest town even half its size, Tyler, Texas, is 100 miles away — means that unlike Baton Rouge and New Orleans residents, Shreveport’s citizens have fewer options for healthcare.
+The cost of living is generally low, especially in housing, but crime rates can be high.
+The city’s status as a rural outpost — the nearest town even half its size, Tyler, Texas, is 100 miles away — means that unlike Baton Rouge and New Orleans residents, Shreveport’s citizens have fewer options for healthcare.

 Shreveport has all the usual nonprofit services one would expect from a small city.
 Here are a few to look into if you’re having trouble paying the bills or need a little extra help attaining a degree: